 Exploring New Territories

 At the moment bikerbnb operates across the UK, Ireland, France, Italy, Spain and Portugal.
-In addition to developing the platform in UK, the brand has an active programme of reaching out to new hosts further afield.
+In addition to developing the platform in the UK, the brand has an active programme of reaching out to new hosts further afield.

 This programme is undertaken with the aim of expanding the platform to the US, Australia and New Zealand in the near future.
 That means that eventually, you may be able to plan an overland motorcycle tour to the other side of the world, just like the one Roy did back in the seventies.